GenPsych August 2018

 Why Withdrawal Occurs during Opiate Detox

-Most, individuals who abuse opiate drugs, such as heroin, do so to reap its euphoric effects.
+Most individuals who abuse opiate drugs, such as heroin, do so to reap its euphoric effects.
 Opiates are designed to replicate the natural brain processes that restrict pain and increase pleasure and made from chemicals the brain naturally produces, such as dopamine.
-When these drugs are used continuously in high doses over time, the body develops a tolerance to its effects.
-The consistent intake of these pleasure-enhancing chemicals, caused the brain to decrease natural production.
+When someone uses these drugs continuously in high doses over time, the body develops a tolerance to its effects.
+The consistent intake of these pleasure-enhancing chemicals causes the brain to decrease natural production.
 The body becomes dependent on the habit of heroin abuse to function correctly.

 Coping with Withdrawal Symptoms from Opiate Detox

 While going through opiate detox at a medical facility, doctors will provide both supportive care and medication to help deal with withdrawal symptoms.
 Medicines used to ease withdrawal symptoms include clonidine and buprenorphine (Subutex).
 Other treatment methods for opiate detox may be rapid opiate detox or detox under anesthesia; there are significant risks involved in this method, so it is only for extreme cases.
 A treatment called long-term maintenance may also be used to reduce the intensity of withdrawal symptoms.

 At GenPsych, our Ambulatory Detox Program helps individuals cope with the withdrawal symptoms of opiate detox.
 As an outpatient facility, GenPsych will provide transportation to and from our detox program.
 This will help those struggling with addiction to receive medication and support during the day and return to their normal lives the same evening.
 Opiate detox is difficult and painful, and no one should have to go through it alone.
 More information on GenPsych’s Ambulatory Detox Program or to begin your path to recovery.